 Welcome to the Harold’s Cross National School Website

-Parents, as your children return to their school work on Wednesday morning we recommend that you establish a daily routine to ensure there is as much structure and consistency in their lives as possible during the school closure.
+Parents, we recommend that you establish a daily routine to ensure there is as much structure and consistency in your children’s lives as possible during the school closure.

 A sample timetable (there are lots of these available online):